Roger Tallon ERCO Spots Micro

 Manufacturer: ERCO GmbH, Lüdenscheid, Germany.

-Other versions: Lamps on rail, floor lamps, table lamps, different models.
-Also made in white.
+Other versions: These Roger Tallon ERCO spots Micro were made as lamps on rail, floor lamps, table lamps and many other models.
+They were also made in white.

 These lamps received the iF Design Award in 1977.